 The lawyers at Saiontz & Kirk are investigating potential cases for individuals throughout the United States who have experienced side effects of Invokana.

 Diabetic ketoacidosis is a serious medical condition that often results in the need for hospitalization and could lead to death.
-While it is usually rare among patients with type 2 diabetes, which Invokana is designed to treat, a number of FDA adverse event reports have been received involving users of Invokana diagnosed with ketoacidosis.
+While it is usually rare among individuals with type 2 diabetes, which Invokana is designed to treat, a number of FDA adverse event reports have been received involving users of Invokana diagnosed with ketoacidosis.

 The FDA first issued a drug safety communication to indicate that it was investigating the link between Invokana and ketoacidosis in May 2015.